eromatiya/A-Personal-Arch-Installation-Guide/README.md

 # A Personal Arch Installation Guide

-This is a personal guide so if you're lost and just found this guide from somewhere, I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
+This is a personal guide so if you are lost and just found this guide from somewhere, I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
 This guide will focus on `systemd-boot`, `UEFI` and a guide if you want to encrypt your partition with `LUKS/LVM`.
 This guide exists so that I can remember a bunch of things when reinstalling `Archlinux`.

 ## Pre-installation